Countdown Food Rescue

 One of the biggest challenges for these groups is that they don’t have the ability to expand their services to take more of our food or collect from our stores more often because they need another truck or more fridge space etc.

 - The total amount available in the Fund is up to $100,000 for the 2017 calendar year.
-Applications open on 1 December 2016 and close on 15 February 2017.
-Funds for successful applicants will be made available from 1 March 2017.
+Applications have now closed.
+Funds for successful applicants will be announced in March 2017.

 - To be eligible for the fund, applicants must be from a registered charity and have a signed agreement in place with Countdown before 1 December 2016 to rescue surplus food from one or more of our supermarkets.